Dr Hanbyeol Lee is a member of the Cancer Genetics and Functional Genomics Research group in the Centre for Cancer Research.

 Dr Hanbyeol Lee is Postdoctoral Scientist with the Next Generation Precision Medicine team, using functional genomic approaches to identify new therapeutic targets in childhood brain cancers.

-Dr Lee undertook a Bachelor of Science (Biomedical Technology major) and completed her PhD at Kangwon National University in South Korea, where she investigated the therapeutic application of stem cells in human pulmonary disease.
-She had experience working in academia and bioindustry, and focused on widespread application of living organoids from stem cells to study infectious disease and genetic disorders in human cardiovascular disease.
+Dr Lee undertook a Bachelor of Science with a major in Biomedical Technology and completed her PhD at Kangwon National University in South Korea, where she investigated the therapeutic applications of stem cells in human pulmonary disease.

-At the conclusion of Dr Lee’s time in Korea, she then joined the Next Generation Precision Medicine team in 2023, led by Professor Ron Firestein, where she is expanding a strong interest in functional genomic screening to identify new therapeutic targets for children with brain cancers.
+After completing her work in Korea, Dr Lee joined the Next Generation Precision Medicine team in 2023, led by Professor Ron Firestein, where she is pursuing her strong interest in functional genomic screening to identify novel therapeutic targets for paediatric brain cancers.

-Currently, she is involved in conducting a project for high throughput functional genomics screens using CRISPR/Cas systems to map functional dependencies in diverse cell lines from human paediatric brain tumours.
+She is currently involved in conducting high-throughput functional genomics screens using CRISPR/Cas systems to map functional dependencies across diverse cell lines derived from human paediatric brain tumours.
+Additionally, she performs combinatorial drug–CRISPR screens to identify synergistic, druggable targets in paediatric cancer models.

 Publication highlights